 Each volume of the complex has its own function: a main public space, an exhibition space, a collection center, service premises, creative residences.

 The principle of the walled in perimeter without an upper covering allows to make green accessible roofs of the main blocks and to lay out a park around the whole territory of the center, thus creating an open and at the same time isolated zone.
 The public territory is adapted for the exposition of large-size sculptures, modern installations.
-The modern art, being inside and at the same time outside the building, creates a new type of the «live» and open museum and exhibition space which changes depending on an exposition.
+The modern art, being inside at the same time outside the building, creates a new type of the «live» and open museum and exhibition space which changes depending on the exposition.